-After 5 years, Obamas to break ground on presidential center
+After 5 years, Obamas to break ground on Presidential Center

 Progress on the center has been delayed by lawsuits and a federal review required because of the location of Jackson Park, which is on the National Register of Historic Places.
 At the same time, fears about displacing Black residents in the area developed into a yearslong battle resulting in city-approved neighborhood protections, including for affordable housing.

-Obama chose Chicago over several cities including Honolulu, where he spent his early years.
-The former president has said he hopes the center will help jumpstart the economic engine of the city’s South Side.
+Obama chose Chicago over several cities including Honolulu, where he was born and spent his early years.

-It’s a part of the city that has special significance for the Obamas.
+It’s a part of Chicago that has special significance for the Obamas.
 The center is near the University of Chicago where Obama taught law and where the Obamas got married and raised their two daughters.
 Michelle Obama also grew up on the South Side.

+“Part of the reason we’re here is just about everything that’s important to me in my life started here,” Obama said in the “Good Morning America” interview.

-“When it came time to plan the Obama Presidential Center, we wanted to give something back to the place that gave us so much,” Michelle Obama said in a video announcement.
+Michelle Obama said in a video announcement that when it came time to plan the Obama Presidential Center the couple “wanted to give something back to the place that gave us so much.”

 Copyright 2021 The Associated Press.
 All rights reserved.